Road Trip Rules: The Importance of Not Overloading Your Vehicle

 We’ve been driving slowly and keeping a very close watch on the tires.
 Thankfully we haven’t yet blown one.

-Note: If you DO blow a tire, do NOT hit the breaks as you will likely spin out.
+Note: If you DO blow a tire, do NOT hit the brakes as you will likely spin out.
 Steer the car as straight as possible and slowly pull over into an emergency lane.